simonaselle/CoffeeTalk/README.md

 ## Usage
 Open your preferred web browser and click the link provided to you in the frontend terminal.
-Register a new account(if you don't have one already) by clikcing on the "New User" button.
+Register a new account (if you don't have one already) by clicking on the "New User" button.
 Here, you will create a username (how you would like your name displayed to other users) and a password.

 Once logged in, you'll have access to a web based chat application where you can connect with other users in real time.
 You will have the ability to create a chat and message with your friends! ***Coffee Talk*** ensures a safe messaging experience, and saved history so you can pick up right where you left off.

 ## Credits
 1. **Group Members**:
+- Simona Sellecchia
 - Daniel Hodowanec
-- Simona Sellecchia

 2. **Resources**:
 - [Adam La Morre's Python Realtime Chat](https://www.youtube.com/watch?v=YDZPp0EnzEA)
 - [CORS (Cross-Origin Resource Sharing)](https://fastapi.tiangolo.com/tutorial/cors/#use-corsmiddleware)